-- Local lease: Seattle Housing Authority may implement its own lease, incorporating industry best practices.
+- Local lease: SHA may implement its own lease, incorporating industry best practices.
 (MTW Strategy #5.P.01.
-Implemented in 2011.) - Property-specific pet policies: Seattle Housing Authority may establish pet policies, which may include the continuation or establishment of pet-free communities or limits on the types of pets allowed, on a building by building basis.
+Implemented in 2011.) - Property-specific pet policies: SHA may establish pet policies, which may include the continuation or establishment of pet-free communities or limits on the types of pets allowed, on a building by building basis.
 (MTW Strategy #5.P.04.
-Implemented in 2011.)
+Implemented in 2011.) - Lease incentives: SHA may offer lease incentives to promote the leasing of a public housing unit.
+(MTW Strategy 5.P.05.
+Implemented in 2018.)